gausec/KingRailPopGen/analyses/ANGSD/FST.md

 ---
 ### Steps:
 #### 1. SFS estimation for each population
-&nbsp; 1.1 Create a text file list of bam files for each population.
+&nbsp; 1.1 Create a text file list of bam files for each population
 - NC_list.txt
 - OH_list.txt
 - AR_list.txt